ghga-de/ghga-datasteward-kit/README.md

 Data Hub's S3-compatible Object Storage.

 #### A. Metadata Preparation
-The metadata preparation does not happen using the data steward kit (however, is still described here for completeness of the workflow).
+The data steward kit has no functionality to help with metadata preparation, however, it is still described here for completeness of the workflow.

 For defining metadata for a submission, you have two options: